thejacer87/php-canadapost-api/README.md

 This library uses PHP 5.5.9+.

-To use the Canada Post API, you have to [get you API info from Canada Post](https://www.canadapost.ca/cpotools/apps/drc/home).
-For every request, you will have to provide the username, password, your Canada Post business number.
+To use the Canada Post API, you have to [get your API info from Canada Post](https://www.canadapost.ca/cpotools/apps/drc/home).
+For every request, you will have to provide the username, password.
+And some will need your Canada Post business number.

 <a name="installation"></a>
 ## Installation